Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

       <img width="572" alt="Screenshot 2021-11-15 230917" src="https://user-images.githubusercontent.com/90337307/142093714-6f69ac48-63d7-46b6-b206-a5b9a54766e7.png">

-      In this controller, we provide two ways on send the commands to the robotic arm:
+      In this controller, we provide two ways to send the commands to the robotic arm:

-      1. Specifiy the position to each of the joints:
+      1. Specify the position of each of the joints:
-          To enable this, go to ros_controller.launch file under launch folder and make sure it load the "controller.yaml" controller.
+          To enable this, go to ros_controller.launch file under launch folder and make sure it loads the "controller.yaml" controller.

          ```
            <rosparam file="$(find GRIP)/config/controllers.yaml" command="load"/>